HadrienG2/gsoc-cpu-race-docker/README.md

 To quickly get started in this GSoC project, we have built a Docker container which features all software which you are expected to need.
-This container is available in a pre-built form on the Docker Hub at `TODO`.
+This container is available in a pre-built form on the Docker Hub as "hgrasland/gsoc-cpu-race".

 Given a working install of Docker on your computer, getting into the container should be as simple as running the following command:

-    docker run --rm -it `TODO`
+    docker run --rm -it hgrasland/gsoc-cpu-race

 You can also mount host directories into the container using the -v command line switch, and with a bit more work, you can also set up X11 forwarding in order to